mindsphere/mindsphere-python-sdk-examples/README.md

 - Unzip the downloaded file.
 - Navigate to <some path where unzipped folder is located>/mindsphere-python-sdk_1.0.3/modules/
 - Copy .whl files of required dependent service/services in 'requirements' folder.
 (For this project(mindsphere-sdk-python-examples) we will need all the .whl files but you can choose to use only required subset of all available SDKs for your project.)
-- Kindly note that Tenant Credential Support is removed from python SDKs from SP98 release.
+- Kindly note that Tenant Credential Support is removed from python SDKs from now.
 Hence we strongly recommend using latest version(1.0.3) of mindsphere-core library.
 - `requirements` folder is already created for your convenience.
 - For convenience, requirements.txt is populated with relative path to copied dependencies.